 First, some things to consider: If you price your eBook at the high end, say $9.99, Amazon rewards you with a higher royalty.
 Pricing below a certain point reduces your royalty.
-However, if you sell more books at a lower price and receive a lower royalty, you might end up making more money that if it was higher priced.
+However, if you sell more books at a lower price and receive a lower royalty, you might end up making more money than if it was higher priced.
 A little confusing?
 Here’s how Amazon explains it:

 35% Royalty Option

-Less than 3 megabytes, minimum list price of $0.99, maximum of $200
+Less than 3 megabytes, a minimum list price of $0.99, a maximum of $200

 Greater than or equal to 3 megabytes and less than 10 megabytes

-Minimum price of $1.99, maximum of $200
+A minimum price of $1.99, a maximum of $200

 10 megabytes or greater

-Minimum price of $2,99, maximum of $200
+A minimum price of $2,99, a maximum of $200

 70% Royalty Option

-Minimum price of $2.99, maximum of $9.99
+A minimum price of $2.99, a maximum of $9.99